 single-packetto capture one packet when a threat is detected, or select the

-extended-captureoption to capture from 1 to 50 packets (default is 5 packets).
-Extended-capture provides more context about the threat when analyzing the threat logs.
+extended-captureoption to capture from 1 to 50 packets.
+Extended-capture will provides much more context to the threat when analyzing the threat logs.
 To view the packet capture, select

-, locate the log entry you are interested in, and then click the green down arrow in the second column.
-To define the number of packets to capture, select
+and locate the log entry you are interested in and then click the green down arrow in the second column.
+To define the number of packets that should be captured, select

 and then edit the Content-ID™ Settings.